micmejia/bible-dump/NKJV/Leviticus/Lev 18.md

 'Do not defile yourselves with any of these things; for by all these the nations are defiled, which I am casting out before you.

 ###### 25
-For the land is defiled; therefore I visit[^c] the punishment of its iniquity upon it, and the land vomits out its inhabitants.
+For the land is defiled; therefore I visit the punishment of its iniquity upon it, and the land vomits out its inhabitants.

 ###### 26
-You shall therefore [^d]keep My statutes and My judgments, and shall not commit _any_ of these abominations, _either_ any of your own nation or any stranger who dwells among you
+You shall therefore keep My statutes and My judgments, and shall not commit _any_ of these abominations, _either_ any of your own nation or any stranger who dwells among you

 ###### 27
 (for all these abominations the men of the land have done, who _were_ before you, and thus the land is defiled),